ExpressionEngine/ExpressionEngine-User-Guide/source/security/arbitrary_code_execution.rst

   an attacker's ability to execute any commands of the attacker's choice on a target machine or in a target process

-Essentially, someone finds a way to upload an executable file to your site and run it.
-In the case of ExpressionEngine, this means the attacker is bypassing safeguards like accounts and permissions.
-The worst case scenario is they manage to transfer all of your files and database tables to a server they control, gaining all of your data and your customers' data.
+Essentially, someone finds a way to run code of theirs on your site.
+This is typically achieved by uploading a file to your server using legitimate methods like forum attachments, private messages, or channel forms.
+However, it's also possible for the attacker to execute code if you had PHP enabled in your templates and allow user input to be executed as PHP; or if an add-on somehow permitted the execution of the attacker's code.

+With these attacks, the attacker is bypassing ExpressionEngine's typical safeguards like accounts and permissions.

+.. warning:: This form of attack is the worst case scenario.
+If they can upload code and run it, they can take any data or files from your server.

 **********
 Prevention